rust-lang/rust/src/doc/trpl/functions.md

 That’s why we end up with ‘not all control paths return a value’ here: the statement `x + 1;` doesn’t return a value.
 There are two kinds of statements in
 Rust: ‘declaration statements’ and ‘expression statements’.
 Everything else is an expression.
-Let’s talk about expression statements first.
+Let’s talk about declaration statements first.

 In some languages, variable bindings can be written as expressions, not just statements.
 Like Ruby: